-(71.9% versus 61.0%), and a fifth calf (58.6% versus 47.4%).
+In the most recent national study (2014), it was reported that compared to Holsteins, a higher percentage of Jerseys survive to have a second calf (83%, versus 78%), a third calf (70% versus 61%), and a fifth calf (57% versus 47%).
 So, not only do Jerseys start paying back on your investment sooner, they do so longer.
 Jerseys produce profits longer-and they give you an opportunity for an extra calf.